mumbleskates/bilrost/README.md

 }
 ```

-Encoder attributes can be specified two ways, either in the form shown above or
+Encoding attributes can be specified two ways, either in the form shown above or
 as a string, like `#[bilrost(encoding = "general")]`.
 The value of this
 attribute specifies a type name, using normal Rust type syntax.
 The standard
 encodings are also available and can addressed explicitly; there is no practical